mayank8995/workforce-management-portal/README.md

 🚧 **Actively under development**

-New features and improvements are continuously being added as the application evolves toward a production-grade admin platform.
+New features and improvements are continuously being added as the application evolves toward a production-grade workforce management platform.

 ## 👨‍💻 Author